calebmadrigal/trackerjacker/README.md

         {"mac": "f2:43:2b:e5:c3:6d", "name": "Security camera", "threshold": 20000}, "44:61:32:C6:34:8F"],
     "aps_to_watch": [{"bssid": "c6:23:ef:33:cc:a2"}],
-    "alert_threshold": 1,
+    "threshold_bytes": 1,
-    "window_secs": 10,
+    "threshold_window": 10,
     "channels_to_monitor": [1, 6, 11, 52],
     "channel_switch_scheme": "round_robin"
 }
 ```

 A few notes about this:
-* `alert_threshold` is the default threshold of bytes which, if seen, a causes the alert function to be called
+* `threshold_bytes` is the default threshold of bytes which, if seen, a causes the alert function to be called
-* `window_secs` is the time window in which the alert_threshold is analyzed.
+* `threshold_window` is the time window in which the `threshold_bytes` is analyzed.
 * `devices_to_watch` is a list which can contain either strings (representing MACs) or dicts (which allow the specification of a `name` and `threshold`)
 	- `name` is simply what a label you want to be printed when this device is seen.
 	- `threshold` in the "Security camera" is how many bytes must be seen
 * `channels_to_monitor` - list of 802.11 wifi channels to monitor.
 The list of channels your wifi card supports is printed when trackerjacker starts up.
 By default, all supported channels are monitored.
-* `channel_switch_scheme` - either `round_robin` or `traffic_based`. `traffic_based` determines the channels of most traffic, and probabilistically monitors them more.
+* `channel_switch_scheme` - either `default`, `round_robin`, or `traffic_based`. `traffic_based` determines the channels of most traffic, and probabilistically monitors them more.

-### Enable/Disable monitor mode on interface
+### Example: Enable/Disable monitor mode on interface

 Enable monitor mode:

-    python3 trackerjacker.py --monitor-mode-on wlan0
+    python3 trackerjacker.py --monitor-mode-on -i wlan0

 Disable monitor mode:

-    python3 trackerjacker.py --monitor-mode-off wlan0mon
+    python3 trackerjacker.py --monitor-mode-off -i wlan0mon

-Note that `trackerjacker.py` will automatically enable/disable monitor mode if necessary.
+Note that trackerjacker will automatically enable/disable monitor mode if necessary.
 This functionality is just useful if you want to enable monitor mode on an interface for use with other applications.

+### Example: Set adapter channel

+    python3 trackerjacker.py --set-channel 11 -i wlan0

+Note that trackerjacker will automatically switch channels as necessary during normal map/track actions.
+This option is just useful if you want to set the channel on an interface for use with other applications.